 Q: Are there special entry requirements for Belgium?
 Do I need to quarantine or self-isolate?

 Anyone traveling to Belgium from abroad (including Ireland) is required to submit a Public Health Passenger Locator Form.
 The form should be completed no more than 48 hours in advance of travel.
-The form will be compulsory for anyone travelling to Belgium or prior to return by anyone who leaves Belgium for a period of more than 48 hours.
+The form is obligatory for anyone travelling to Belgium or prior to return by anyone who leaves Belgium for a period of more than 48 hours.

-If you do not have a mobile phone or have difficulty with the electronic Passenger Locator Form, a PDF version of the form can be completed and emailed to the Belgian authorities on the day of travel (instructions can be found on the form).
+If you do not have a mobile phone or have difficulty with the electronic Passenger Locator Form, a PDF version of the form can be completed.

 For the purpose of inbound travel to Belgium, regions are categorised as Red, Orange or Green on a map or table, available from the Belgian Foreign Ministry (click on the region you are travelling from).
 Please be aware that the Belgian Foreign Ministry map may differ from the ECDC map which should be consulted ahead of travel to Ireland.

 For passengers travelling from countries outside the EU/EEA, further information is available from Belgian Immigration.